icedt89/Queryfy/README.md

 # Queryfy

-Lets you build query strings and url segment.
+Lets you build query strings and url segments out of your object model.

 ## Info